bijokmathew/tips-for-easylife/README.md

 - GitHub - Used to store my code after pushing from Gitpod.
 - GitPod - Used as a development environment.
 - Git - Used for version control of my code.
-- Sketch - Used to create the wireframes for the project.
+- Balsamic- Used to create the wireframes for the project.
 - Google Fonts - Used to style my website fonts.
 - W3C Markup Validation Service - Used to validate all of my HTML code.
 - W3C CSS Validation Service - Used to validate all of my CSS code.
-- Color Contrast Accessibility Validator - Used to check my website colours had enough contrast for accessibility purposes.
 - Optimizilla Image Compressor - Used to compress the images.
 - Dirty Markup Formatter - Used to standardise and format my HTML and CSS code.